aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 To prevent these functions from being called by any address, they are themselves permissioned via the `auth` modifier and require the caller to have the `ROOT_PERMISSION_ID` permission in order to call them.

 :::note
 By default, the `ROOT_PERMISSION_ID` permission is granted only to the `DAO` contract itself.
-Contracts related to the Aragon infrastructure temporarily require it during the [The DAO Creation Process](https://www.notion.so/The-DAO-Creation-Process-c90a3fa45bcf411c8644ec32aa9dac56) and [The Plugin Setup Process](https://www.notion.so/The-Plugin-Setup-Process-5840be4e7b6a497f8d088fa8d40ad83d).
+Contracts related to the Aragon infrastructure temporarily require it during the [DAO creation](../02-the-dao-framework/01-dao-creation-process.md) and [plugin setup ](../02-the-dao-framework/01-plugin-marketplace/04-plugin-setup.md) processes.
 :::note

 This means, that these functions can only be called through the DAO’s `execute` function that, in turn, requires the calling address to have the `EXECUTE_PERMISSION_ID` permission.

 :::note
 By default, the `EXECUTE_PERMISSION_ID` permission is granted to governance contracts (such as a majority voting plugin owned by the DAO or a multi-sig).
 Accordingly, a proposal is often required to change permissions.
-An exception are, again the [The DAO Creation Process](https://www.notion.so/The-DAO-Creation-Process-c90a3fa45bcf411c8644ec32aa9dac56) and [The Plugin Setup Process](https://www.notion.so/The-Plugin-Setup-Process-5840be4e7b6a497f8d088fa8d40ad83d).
+Exceptions are, again, the [DAO creation](../02-the-dao-framework/01-dao-creation-process.md) and [plugin setup ](../02-the-dao-framework/01-plugin-marketplace/04-plugin-setup.md) processes.
 :::

 ### Granting Permission with Oracles